-3 PHARMACEUTICAL FORM
+3. PHARMACEUTICAL FORM

-Idacio is a clear solution for injection for subcutaneous administration and is to be used on one patient on one occasion only.
-Idacio is practically free from visible particles with, pH 5.2 with an osmolality of approximately 325 mOsm/Kg.
+Idacio is a clear solution for injection, practically free from visible particles with, pH 5.2 with an osmolality of approximately 325 mOsm/Kg.

-4 CLINICAL PARTICULARS
+4. CLINICAL PARTICULARS

 4.1 Therapeutic indications

 Rheumatoid Arthritis

 Idacio is indicated for reducing signs and symptoms, as well as inhibiting the progression of structural damage in adult patients with moderate to severely active rheumatoid arthritis.
 This includes the treatment of patients with recently diagnosed moderate to severely active disease who have not received methotrexate.